 Re-releasing records can be tricky.
 I know for me, minus a select few, I don’t bother purchasing an album I already own.
-Point of Grace is a group that is one of those exceptions.
-I already was inspired by this record when it had released a year prior to its “deluxe edition,” so it would only stand to reason that I’d be buying this edition too.
+Point of Grace is one of those exceptions.
+I already was inspired by this record when it had released a year prior to its “deluxe edition,” so it stands to reason that I’d be listening to this edition too.

 There are simply too many tracks to single out, so I’ll be just going through a select few.
-For starters, the title track is awesome.
+To start, the title track is awesome.
 Founding member Heather Payne (she has since left the award-winning group) sounds fantastic on it.
 The song prompts listeners to think about the “small stuff” in life.
-It encourages us to “take chances,” and to remember that it is not who we know in our life that will count but how we live.
+It encourages us to “take chances,” and to remember that it’s not who we know in our life that will count but how we live.
 How the song relates to us is beautiful; the home-spun lyrics are truly from the heart.
 “Heal the Wound” is a very personal journey that features Leigh’s vocal talents.
-In her voice we can hear the meaning behind the song through such a moving vocal performance.
-This song asks God to heal the reminders of the past but leave a scar as a reminder of His mercy – it reminds us (which we need a lot of) to never forget the regretful choices we’ve made and through that the loving mercy that God extends.
-In her case it is in reference to an abortion previous to Leigh becoming a Christian.
+In her voice the meaning behind the song is a clear vocal performance.
+This song asks God to heal the reminders of the past but leave a scar as a reminder of His mercy.
+It reminds us to never forget the regretful choices we’ve made and through that the loving mercy that God extends.
+In her case it’s in reference to an abortion (prior to becoming a Christian).
 “All the World” is a fun upbeat tune which talks of being a voice for Christ.
-To show His love to… well “All the World.”